top of page

 ROUZIE HASSANOVA

-Her debut film RADIOGRAM won the Audience Award at the Sofia International Film Festival, the Best Debut Award at the Golden Rose Film Festival, and the Special Mention Award at Vukovar International Film Festival.
-The feature continued its international journey, including the festivals at Haifa, Dubai, Heartlands, Istanbul, and Transilvania, while streaming on Amazon Prime and SBS Australia.
+Her debut feature film, Radiogram, won several awards, including the Audience Award at the Sofia International Film Festival, the Best Debut Award at the Golden Rose Film Festival, and the Special Mention Award at the Vukovar International Film Festival.
+Radiogram was screened at international festivals in Haifa, Dubai, Heartlands, Istanbul, and Transilvania, and is available on Amazon Prime and SBS Australia.

 bottom of page